Frequently asked questions

 What if I need to update my credit card information?

-Mail center setup>setup mail center>add new credit card>click ‘update’ to save new information.
+Admin portal dashboard>mail center setup>setup mail center>add new credit card>click ‘update’ to save new information.

 Are there any reports I can use to help manage my iWorkSpaceMail account?